-They trigger our five senses by the texture, smell and taste, but the color may be the easiest element to explain the attractiveness through blogs.
+The color may be the easiest element to explain the attractiveness through a blog.

-However, if you find the beautiful color of the water, you will make sense of the price!
+However, when you see the beautiful color of the water, you will make sense of the price.

 Color of hot springs is determined mainly by the content.